smartblocks/smartblocks/README.md

 and an empty style file (+ link from main.less in the app) are also added.

+#SEO with SmartBlocks

+As of v0.1.1, SmartBlocks supports Google's AJAX crawling system.
+When Google encounters links in your website containing '#!' for the local hash routing (used by Backbone, allowing a routing in single page apps), it replaces it by "?_escaped_fragment_=", thus sending any local hash parameters as a GET parameter to your server.

+SmartBlocks detects that "?_escaped_fragment_=" part, uses [PhantomJs][9] to prerender the asked application, waits for 2 seconds so that everything is loaded and rendered in the front-end, then sends the resulting HTML to the client.

+That way, a robot such as Google's will receive your website content right away, without you needing to worry about your single page app's SEO.

+However make sure you've got **PhantomJs installed and registered in your PATH variable**.

+For more information about how Google handles this, please refer to their documentation: [Making AJAX Applications Crawlable][8].

 #License
 --------------------------------------------------
 Smartblocks is licensed under the AGPL v3.0 license.